St Thomas More Catholic Academy

-We also have strong links with our Primary schools.
-All information about your child will come up to the Academy with them and meetings between the Academy SENCO and Primary SENCO will take place to ensure a smooth transition.
+- We also have strong links with our primary academies.
+All information about your child will be transferred to our Academy and meetings between the Academy SENCo and Primary SENCo will take place to ensure a smooth transition.
 This will include Year 6 NC levels.

 - How will the setting support my child/young person?

-Each pupil on the SEN register will have a Personal Passport.
-Your child’s Personal Passport will be created with you and your child and adapted to match your child’s individual needs.
-Personal targets will be set for your child to support teaching staff with teaching and learning.
-There may be additional information on the Pupil Passport to indicate use of particular resources (e.g. a laptop or coloured overlays).
+Each pupil on the SEN register will have a Pupil Passport.
+Your child’s Pupil Passport will be created with you and your child and adapted to match your child’s individual needs.
+Personal strategies will be set for your child to support teaching staff with teaching and learning.
+There may be additional information on the Pupil Passport to indicate use of particular resources (e.g a laptop or coloured overlays).
 A copy of the Pupil Passport will be given to you as a parent/guardian.

 If a pupil has needs related to more specific areas of their education or social skills, such as spelling, handwriting, numeracy & literacy skills etc. then the pupil may have extra intervention where applicable.
 Parents will at all times be included in such decisions and you will also be notified of this in writing.
-This will be run by the teacher or teaching assistant.
 The length of time of the intervention will vary according to need but will generally be between 10 and 12 weeks.
 The interventions will be regularly reviewed by all involved to ascertain the effectiveness of the provision and to inform future planning.
-These interventions will be recorded on a Provision Map (for each year group).
+These interventions will be recorded on a Provision Map.
 This is a record of the interventions, timings and cost of the intervention.
-The impact of the intervention is recorded separately on an interventions sheet.
+We will also measure the impact of the intervention and feed this information back to you.

-If you have any queries related to the interventions please do not hesitate to contact Mrs Lovatt, Mrs Mutton or Mrs Templeton.
-Pupil Progress Meetings are held twice a year.
-The first meeting is an opportunity to meet all your child’s subject teachers about general progress.
-You will also be able to meet the school SENCO and Assistant SENCO for a more focussed discussion about your child’s individual special needs.
-The second meeting will take place separately.
-It is an opportunity to meet with the Assistant SENCO or SENCO only.
-At this meeting you will be able to discuss your child’s passport, targets and the results of any interventions that have taken place.
-This shared discussion may highlight any potential problems in order for further support to be planned.
+If you have any queries related to the interventions please do not hesitate to contact Mrs Lovatt, Mrs Mutton or Mrs Wheeler.
+Parent Evenings are held twice a year.
+These meetings give you the opportunity to meet all your child’s subject teachers about general progress.
+You will also be able to meet the school SENCo and Assistant SENCos for a more focussed discussion about your child’s individual special needs.

-Occasionally a pupil may need more expert support form an outside agency such as an Autistic Specialist, Dyslexia Specialist etc. We always ensure that before we recommend any outside agency, parents are fully informed of our intentions and permission is obtained.
-Once this has taken place, Referral forms are then and forwarded to the most appropriate agency.
+Occasionally a pupil may need more expert support form an outside agency such as an Autistic Specialist, Dyslexia Specialist or an Educational Psychologist etc. We always ensure that before we recommend any outside agency, parents are fully informed of our intentions and permission is obtained.
+Once this has taken place, referral forms are then and forwarded to the most appropriate agency.
 After a series of assessments, a programme of support is usually put into place that will target your child’s particular area of need.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?

-Your child’s Personal Passport will be shared with your child’s subject teachers.
-This is to inform them of any difficulties that your child has in the classroom.
-Once the subject teacher understands the needs of your child, they will differentiate their lessons to remove any barriers to learning and to enable your child to access the curriculum more easily.
+Your child’s Pupil Passport will be shared with your child’s subject teachers.
+This is to inform them of the strengths and difficulties that your child has in the classroom.
+Once the subject teacher understands the needs of your child, they will adapt their lessons to remove any barriers to learning and to enable your child to access the curriculum more easily.

 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?

-You will be able to discuss your child’s progress at the two Parents' Evenings.
+You will be able to discuss your child’s progress in lessons at the two Parents' Evenings.
 We will also call you in to discuss your child's Pupil Passport.
 We also offer Parent Surgeries for parents/guardians to be able to drop in to discuss their child's special educational needs.
 A letter will be sent home to you 2 weeks before the Parent Surgery to let you know the date and time.
-However, if you have concerns about your child’s educational needs that need addressing immediately, appointments can be made with Mrs Templeton or Mrs Mutton by contacting them by phone (01782 882941).
-Your child’s updated Personal Passport will be sent home each term.
-Targets are usually set by the Assistant SENCO the child and the child’s parents at Progress Meetings.
+However, if you have concerns about your child’s educational needs that need addressing immediately, appointments can be made with Mrs Mutton or Mrs Wheeler by contacting them by phone (01782 882900).
 It is very important to us that your child is supported by both school and home.
 It is also very important to us that your child is fully involved in all decisions that are made about their education.

 - What support will there be for my child's/young person's overall wellbeing?

-If necessary, a quiet eating area is provided.
-Pupils with medical needs are also able to access this area.
+- Pupils with medical needs are also able to access this area.
 It is located on the ground floor and is easily accessible.
 There are also facilities on this floor for a disabled toilet (multi-access)